daxovid/daxovid_website/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-Dax Ovid is a biology and data science education researcher who studies interdisciplinary approaches to teaching and learning for STEM graduate and undergraduate students.
-Dax seeks to identify challenges impeding systemic pedagogical innovation in the sciences and to investigate inclusive practices in higher education that foster belonging.
-Their research aims to expand the defining features of “being a scientist” in the 21st century for current and future scientists.
+My name is Dax Ovid (they/she), and I'm a biology and data science education researcher who studies interdisciplinary approaches to teaching and learning for STEM graduate and undergraduate students.
+My work strives to not only identify challenges impeding systemic pedagogical innovation in the sciences but also to investigate inclusive practices in higher education that foster belonging.
+My research aims to expand the defining features of “being a scientist” in the 21st century for current and future scientists.

-Dax is joining the University of Georgia, Athens - College of Veterinary Medicine, Department of Physiology and Pharmacology to support the new [undergraduate program in Biomedical Physiology](https://vet.uga.edu/education/undergraduate-programs/).
+I'll be joining the University of Georgia, Athens - College of Veterinary Medicine, Department of Physiology and Pharmacology to support the new [undergraduate program in Biomedical Physiology](https://vet.uga.edu/education/undergraduate-programs/) and leading the CORPUS Education Lab.

+The **CORPUS Education Lab** stands for "Collaborative Opportunities for Research in Physiology and Under/Graduate Science," conducting Discipline-Based Education Research.
+We will work across the academic pathway and are open to exploring all levels of schooling (formal and informal, curricular and extra-curricular) to meet community needs, support our whole selves, and fulfill on under/graduate student interests and motivations.

-**Prospective graduate students - please send an email sharing a little about who you are, what you value, what skills/experience you bring, and what skills/experience you're interested in developing.** Ideas on how future work can promote a more equitable society are welcome as well!
+**Prospective graduate students and undergraduate student researchers - please send an email sharing a little about who you are, what you value, what skills/experience you bring, and what skills/experience you're interested in developing.** Also, please feel welcome to share what kinds of scholarship interests you.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Feel welcome to read more about my collaborative scholarship, teaching, and service on my {{< staticref "uploads/resume.pdf" "newtab" >}}curriculum vitae (CV){{< /staticref >}}.